sreubenstone/The-Nestomir-Digital/README.md

 😺 _Please note, the codebase is a little messy.
 This was started a few years ago.
 We need your help to improve it._

+🤓 Please see our Contributor Agreement & Additional Repository Terms at the bottom of this document

 ### What is The Nestomir?

 The Nestomir is a planetary quest (fantasy novel and companion app) involving a crash-landed alien warrior, a troubled 12-year-old boy, a mysterious learning force permeating the universe and 9 computer science lessons which grant students superpowers.
 It follows the main character, Jake Addison, through a series of quests which introduce him to computer programming and a new "learn with purpose" learning philosophy. **And now through crowd participation, we're going to improve the the story and social reading app experience together.**